Sloane Grammar School boy, if you seek your memorial,

 Register and link up with old school friends again and become part of Sloane Reunited.

-If you were a pupil or member of staff at Sloane you qualify to register for the website and create your own personal password to view all of its pages.
-First choose Missing Classmates at the top of this page to see if we've been expecting you.
+If you were a pupil or member of staff at Sloane you qualify to register for the website.
+Click on Missing Classmates at the top of this page to see if we've been expecting you.
 If you see your name click on it and follow instructions.
-If your name's not there click on either Contact Us, at the top of the page or the Click Here To Register! button below, read what you see then complete the box at the bottom of that page to ask me to add your name to the list.
+If your name's not there click on BECOME A MEMBER to learn more and then click the ADD NAME button to start the ball rolling or click Contact Us at the top of the page, read what you see then complete the box at the bottom of that page to ask me to add your name to the list.

 It's Free, it's Easy, it's Secure